-“Does this have anything to do with,” I ask, jerking my head towards an oblivious Himari.
+“Does this have anything to do with …” I ask, jerking my head toward an oblivious Himari.
 Kasper hesitates, glancing at me.

-Halfway through the ride the trees outside the window rapidly increase in number.
+Halfway through the ride, the trees rapidly increase in number.
 Fog rolls off the hills surrounding the taxi, concealing the view.
 I catch glimpses of what looks like pink.
-It’s hard to know for sure.
-The sun had risen not too long ago, two hours at most.
+The sun rose a mere two hours ago.